DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![image with code above in a jupyter notebook cell](images/for_loop_tokens.png)

 Another way to perform the same action more tersely is to use what's called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
 A list comprehension is a shorter, faster way to write a for-loop.
 It is syntactically a little more difficult to read (for a human), but, in this case, it's much faster to process.
-Don't worry too much about understanding the syntax of list comprehensions right now.
+Don't worry too much about understanding the syntax of list comprehensions right now, just try to recognize on it the elements you've seen in the for loop.
 For every example, we will show both the for loop and list comprehension options.

 ```python
 text1_tokens = [t.lower() for t in text1 if t.isalpha()]